House & Apartment

 Tenants may be eligible for CBRAP if:

-- They are in a court eviction proceeding due to unpaid rent,
+- They are in a court eviction proceeding due to unpaid rent (learn more about How eviction cases work),

 - They rent their Illinois home as their primary residence,